s9y/s9y.github.io/docs/developers/plugin-api.md

 You can however, bundle one event and sidebar plugin within the same directory, because Serendipity actually only needs the filename to match the classname and can ignore the directory name.
 We just advise for clarity to name the directories distinctively matching either the sidebar or event plugin name.

 With a setup like this you can bundle event and sidebar plugins, because often a plugin provides both event functionality and sidebar functionality.
 Those plugins can, if they reside in the same directory, access the same language constants and also other central shared classfiles that you can include.
-In spartacus, the serendipity_plugin_adduser & serendipity_event_adduser plugins are a good example of such a bundled plugin that provides common class names through a "common.inc.php" file.
+In spartacus, the serendipity_plugin_adduser and serendipity_event_adduser plugins are a good example of such a bundled plugin that provides common class names through a "common.inc.php" file.

 When creating bundled plugins you can even link them together with a dependencies-property (see below)